IanTeda/old.hugo.ianteda.com/content/blog/2016-02-17-the-mastermind-brief.md

 ---
 title: The Mastermind Brief
 type: blog
+description: A peer advisory board that meets with the aim of sharpening the groups personal and business skills.
-description: A Master Mind Group can be thought of as a peer advisory board that meets with the aim of sharpening the groups personal and business skills so they can achieve optimum outcomes
+excerpt: A Master Mind Group can be thought of as a peer advisory board that meets with the aim of sharpening the groups personal and business skills so they can achieve optimum outcomes
 date: 2016-02-17
 categories: ["leadership"]
 cover: cover-franklin